Hard Feelings (film)

 Hard Feelings (also known as Hang Tough) is a 1982 Canadian drama film directed by Daryl Duke.

 Overview

 In 1963, Barnie Margruder is a teenager dealing with school bullies, fighting parents, conflicting feelings about sex, and a bad relationship with his girlfriend.
-His life changes when he befriends with Winona, an African-American girl from the other side of the tracks who gives him a new perspective on his hometown and the world.
+His life changes when he befriends Winona, an African-American girl from the other side of the tracks who gives him a new perspective on his hometown and the world.